Applying for Admission

 The most important criterion in our decision to admit you as a freshman is your academic performance in high school.
 (If you are already studying at the college level and wish to apply for admission to transfer to Stevens, you must have earned at least 30 college credits and submit an official copy of all college transcripts.)
 We believe that the quality of your recent work is an accurate indication of your preparation for Stevens, thus your high school record should show strong performance in the following areas:

-- For Humanities and Arts (B.A.): Four years of English; three years of mathematics (two years of algebra and one year of geometry); and one year of science (preferably either biology, chemistry, or physics).
-If you are planning a secondary concentration in one of the sciences or math, we recommend more extensive preparation than indicated above.
+- For Humanities: Four years of English; three years of mathematics (two years of algebra and one year of geometry); one year of science – either physics, chemistry or biology.
+These are minimum requirements.
+Student planning secondary concentrations in math or science should have more extensive preparation in these fields than indicated above.